-Proof of CO2 in Exhalation activity - Students test the products of cellular respiration found in their breath to verify that CO2 is a product of respiration.
+Proof of CO2 in Exhalation Activity- Students test the products of cellular respiration found in their breathe to verify that CO2 is a product of respiration.

-Petri Dish Toxicity testing- Students categorize each growth medium according to its acidity, basicity, polarity, etc and test to see which medium is most conducive to growth of radish seeds.
-Students use models such as diagrams, chemical equations, and conceptual models to illustrate how matter and energy flow through different organizational levels of living systems, from microscale to macroscale.
+Petri dish Toxicity testing- Students categorize each growth medium according to its acidity, basicity, polarity, etc and test to see which medium is most conducive to growth of radish seeds.